7 Feature Request Templates for User Feedback (Not Colleagues)

 What’s the best tool for managing feature requests?

-Ready to simplify feedback collection and product comms?
+Ready to simplify feedback collection and product communication?
 Check out Frill.